iloveponies/120-hour-epic-sax-marathon/one-function-to-rule-them-all.markdown

 that is, it uses the first element of the parameter sequence as the initial accumulator value.

-And f `input-sequence` is empty, then:
+And if `input-sequence` is empty, then:

 - The first form returns `initial-accumulator-value`
 - The second form returns `(combinator-function)`, that is, it calls